DMU-IMAT2906-2223/IMAT2906_CW3/ReadMe.md

 # Course Work 3 - Multithreading

 This is the repo for your third piece of coursework.
-There is a file included that is composed of a set of Steam games descriptions.
-Process this to make a single column in a separate file as is outlined in the coursework description.
+There is a file included that is composed of a set of Sgames descriptions.
+Process this to make a single column that just contains a list of games as outlined in the coursework description.

 ## CMake